 We are lucky in Hoonah that the City tries to sort our e-waste from the trash.
 However, there can be problems here in Hoonah if we store the waste in piles left outside and inside storage containers. when the weather kicks up it tends to release the harsh metals and chemicals into our environment and can cause health issues in our community and to our environment.
 Recently this year we started taking a stand and beginning the recycling process (called a backhaul) to help make our environment healthier and safer.

-In 2019 Hoonah Indian Association’s IGAP program did our first electronic waste backhaul and it was really successful, we accumulated over 8,326.7 LBS of e-waste in 2 months of collection.
-We partnered with the City of Hoonah to conduct Hoonah’s first ever electronic waste collection and backhaul event.
+In 2019 Hoonah Indian Association’s IGAP program partnered with the City of Hoonah and AML to conduct our first electronic waste backhaul event, we accumulated over 8,326.7 LBS of e-waste in 2 months of collection.
 Since this was all new to us, we attended Zender training focus on e-waste backhaul, fresh from the training we used what we learned and went straight to work collecting and palletizing the electronic waste.
 Electronic waste has been around for many generations, because of the heavy metals used to make electronics it is very hazardous to the health of the community and to the environment.
 Many rural communities throughout Alaska due to the high cost to removal, the e-waste from the community tend to burn the electronic waste to save space in their landfill, but when you burn electronic waste it puts off hazardous particles and metals in the air such as lead, plastic, copper, and other harsh materials.

 This summary highlights the results of that project.
 Our goal in Hoonah is to prevent any further damages to our environment by reducing the amount of electronic waste ending up in the burn pit.
 Starting in 2020 we will be working with the City of Hoonah to create a solid waste management plan, this plan will serve as a road map for the city and HIA to work together to efficiently and effectively reduce the solid and compostable waste stream leading to our landfill.